Table of Contents

 - – Decrease ISO

-When you’ve decided on a shutter speed but the image is underexposed, then you can open the aperture and/or increase the ISO for more exposure.
-If the image is overexposed and you want less exposure, then use a narrow aperture or decrease the ISO.
+Sometimes you can’t or don’t want to adjust one of the three functions of exposure.
+If an image is underexposed and you don’t want to use a slower shutter speed, then open the aperture and/or increase the ISO for more exposure.
+If the image is overexposed and you want less exposure, then use a narrower aperture or decrease the ISO.

 If you’re set on your aperture instead, you could decrease your shutter speed and/or increase your ISO to get more exposure.
 Or increase shutter speed and decrease ISO for less exposure.

 Each element impacts more than just exposure so you will need to find the right balancing act for each image.
 Changing the aperture changes the amount of background blur in an image, shutter speed controls motions, and ISO impacts image noise.
 That’s a lot to think about in the field, which is why most photographers shoot in aperture or shutter priority mode and use Auto ISO.
 Aperture and Shutter priority modes allow you to control one elements while the camera adjusts the other settings for you.
 Evaluate the scene and choose priority mode that is most important for creating the look you want.

 Shutter Priority Mode allows you to control shutter speed and is best for wildlife, waterfalls, sports, and low light photography.

 Aperture Priority mode allows you to control the aperture and is best for macro photography, portraits, and landscape photography.

 Auto ISO can be used at any time, even in manual mode.
 The secret to auto ISO is to adjust the maximum ISO settings in the camera so the camera will never exceed an ISO mode you are comfortable with.
 This will require thinking more about aperture and shutter speed, but you will avoid excessively noisy images and you can override the max ISO for a single image by manually adjusting the ISO.